google-deepmind/mujoco/doc/python.rst

 rollout
 -------

-``mujoco.rollout`` shows how to add additional C/C++ functionality, exposed as a Python module via pybind11.
+``mujoco.rollout`` and ``mujoco.rollout.Rollout`` shows how to add additional C/C++ functionality, exposed as a Python module via pybind11.
 It is implemented in `rollout.cc <https://github.com/google-deepmind/mujoco/blob/main/python/mujoco/rollout.cc>`__ and wrapped in `rollout.py <https://github.com/google-deepmind/mujoco/blob/main/python/mujoco/rollout.py>`__.
 The module performs a common functionality where tight loops implemented outside of Python are beneficial: rolling out a trajectory (i.e., calling :ref:`mj_step` in a loop), given an intial state and sequence of controls, and returning subsequent states and sensor values.
+The rollouts are run in parallel with an internally managed thread pool if multiple MjData instances
+(one per thread) are passed as an argument.
 The basic usage form is

 .. code-block:: python

    state, sensordata = rollout.rollout(model, data, initial_state, control)

 ``model`` is either a single instance of MjModel or a sequence of compatible MjModel of length ``nroll``.
+``data`` is either a single instance of MjData or a sequence of compatible MjData of length ``nthread``.
 ``initial_state`` is an ``nroll x nstate`` array, with ``nroll`` initial states of size ``nstate``, where ``nstate = mj_stateSize(model, mjtState.mjSTATE_FULLPHYSICS)`` is the size of the :ref:`full physics state<geFullPhysics>`. ``control`` is a ``nroll x nstep x ncontrol`` array of controls.
 Controls are